The Battle for Critical Minerals: The Urgency and Divisions Within the U.S.-Europe Alliance

 14/01/2026

-Year, Month, Day, at Shimizu Port in Shizuoka Prefecture, Japan, the research vessel "Chikyu" operated by the Japan Agency for Marine-Earth Science and Technology slowly set sail.
-Its destination was the waters near Minamitorishima, approximately kilometers southeast of Tokyo, with the mission of conducting the world’s first experimental mining of deep-sea rare-earth mud at a depth of meters on the seabed.
-Almost simultaneously, U.S. Treasury Secretary Scott Bessent was preparing for a dinner in Washington, D.C., with invitees including finance ministers or cabinet-level officials from the Group of Seven (), the European Union, Australia, India, South Korea, and Mexico.
-An urgent meeting centered on the security of critical mineral supply chains was about to begin.
+On January 11, 2026, at Shimizu Port in Shizuoka Prefecture, Japan, the research vessel Chikyu of the Japan Agency for Marine-Earth Science and Technology slowly set sail.
+Its destination was the waters near Minamitorishima, approximately 1,950 kilometers southeast of Tokyo, with the mission to conduct the world's first experimental mining of deep-sea rare-earth mud at a depth of 6,000 meters on the seabed.
+Almost simultaneously, U.S. Treasury Secretary Scott Bessent was preparing for a dinner in Washington, D.C., with invitees including finance ministers or cabinet-level officials from the Group of Seven (G7), the European Union, Australia, India, South Korea, and Mexico.
+An urgent meeting focusing on the security of critical mineral supply chains was about to commence.

 From the depths of the Pacific Ocean to the Greenland ice sheet, from meeting rooms in Washington to laboratories in Tokyo, a strategic game reshaping the global resource landscape is accelerating.
-At its core lies China's near-monopoly position in the supply chains of critical minerals.
-Data from the International Energy Agency is stark and direct: China refines % to % of the world's copper, lithium, cobalt, graphite, and rare earths.
-These materials, dubbed the "vitamins of modern industry," are the lifeblood of strategic sectors such as defense technology, semiconductors, renewable energy, and batteries.
-As economic dependence transforms into geopolitical leverage, the construction of a global resource alliance aimed at "de-risking" or "decoupling" has shifted from concept to urgent action.
+At its core is China's near-monopoly position in the supply chain of critical minerals.
+The data from the International Energy Agency is stark and direct: China refines 47% to 87% of the world's copper, lithium, cobalt, graphite, and rare earth elements.
+These materials, often referred to as the vitamins of modern industry, are the lifeblood of strategic sectors such as defense technology, semiconductors, renewable energy, and batteries.
+When economic dependence transforms into geopolitical leverage, the construction of a global resource alliance aimed at de-risking or decoupling moves from concept to urgent action.

 Washington's call for "urgency" and alliance building

-The Washington meeting on the 1st was described by U.S. officials as having an atmosphere where "urgency was the theme of the day."
-This gathering, which brought together approximately 80% of the global demand for critical minerals, had a clear and singular goal: to accelerate the reduction of dependence on China.
-Since presenting a briefing on rare earth issues to leaders at the G7 summit in Canada in June 2018, U.S. Treasury Secretary Janet Yellen has been pushing for such a specialized meeting.
-Although the summit resulted in an action plan to strengthen supply chains, Yellen has grown increasingly frustrated with the slow progress that followed.
+The atmosphere of the Washington meeting on January 12 was described by U.S. officials as one where urgency was the theme of the day.
+This gathering, which brought together approximately 60% of the global demand for critical minerals, had a clear and singular goal: to accelerate the reduction of dependence on China.
+Since presenting a briefing on rare earth issues to leaders at the G7 Summit in Canada in June 2025, U.S. Treasury Secretary Bessant has been pushing for such a specialized meeting.
+Although the summit resulted in an action plan to strengthen supply chains, Bessant grew increasingly frustrated with the slow progress that followed.

-The United States' strategic posture is clearly that of a "convener" and "leader".
-A senior U.S. official stated that the U.S. is convening all parties, demonstrating leadership, sharing its vision for the future, and is prepared to act together with countries that feel the same sense of urgency.
-This posture is backed by a series of concrete measures from the Trump administration: signing an $85 billion project pipeline agreement with Australia aimed at leveraging Australia's strategic reserves to counter China's dominance in the critical minerals sector; simultaneously, the U.S. is also promoting domestic production through agreements with other producing countries like Ukraine.
+The United States' strategic posture is clear: it assumes the role of convener and leader.
+A senior U.S. official stated that the U.S. is convening various parties, demonstrating leadership, sharing its vision for the future, and preparing to act alongside nations that share a sense of urgency.
+This posture is backed by a series of concrete measures from the Trump administration: signing an $85 billion project pipeline agreement with Australia aimed at leveraging Australia's strategic reserves to counter China's dominance in critical minerals; simultaneously, the U.S. is also boosting domestic production through agreements with other producing countries like Ukraine.

 However, the alliance is not monolithic.
 Apart from Japan—a country that has vigorously promoted supply chain diversification since China abruptly cut off rare earth supplies in 2010—other members remain heavily dependent on China.
 The meeting is expected to issue a statement but is unlikely to produce a concrete joint action plan.
 This reflects the early-stage characteristics of the alliance's formation: consensus lies in identifying problems and directions, while disagreements exist over action pathways, cost-sharing, and geopolitical priorities.

-A frequently discussed potential tool is setting a "price floor" for critical minerals.
-German Finance Minister Lars Klingbeil revealed after the meeting that this measure aims to counter China's market dominance and price suppression through dumping, ensuring a minimum profit level for non-Chinese producers, thereby stabilizing investment expectations.
-Klingbeil emphasized that this is not about confronting anyone, but about strengthening cooperation among partners.
+A frequently discussed potential tool is setting a price floor for critical minerals.
+German Finance Minister Lars Klingbeil revealed after the meeting that this measure aims to counter China's market dominance and price suppression through dumping, ensuring a minimum profit level for non-Chinese producers and thereby stabilizing investment expectations.
+Klingbeil emphasized that this is not about opposing anyone but about strengthening cooperation among partners.
 Setting a price floor can provide the market with predictable prices and minimize the influence of countries attempting to manipulate market prices.
 However, the design of this mechanism is complex, involving a balance of interests between producing and consuming countries, as well as how to avoid distorting the global market.
 Many details are left to be clarified in the coming weeks and may require further involvement from foreign ministers and energy ministers.

 Europe's "Diversification" Path and the Adherence to Sovereignty

-Compared to the United States' emphasis on speed—even at the expense of projecting a firm geopolitical stance—Europe's response appears more cautious, with its core logic being "diversification" rather than simple "replacement."
-Before his trip to the United States, German Vice Chancellor and Finance Minister Christian Lindner clearly stated that Germany is willing to engage in "joint action" to strengthen supply chain security, but its primary goal is to "reduce dependencies and enhance supply security."
+Compared to the United States' emphasis on speed, even at the cost of displaying a tough geopolitical stance, Europe's response appears more cautious, with its core logic being diversification rather than simple substitution.
+Before his trip to the United States, German Vice Chancellor and Finance Minister Christian Lindner clearly stated that Germany is willing to take joint action to strengthen supply chain security, but its primary goal is to reduce dependence and enhance supply security.

-This caution is particularly pronounced in the context of the Greenland issue.
-When U.S. President Trump once again raised the idea of acquiring Greenland, directly linking it to countering Chinese and Russian influence in the Arctic, Europe’s response was one of vigilance and principle.
-In Washington, Klingenberg stated bluntly, "The future of Greenland is for Denmark and Greenland to decide.
+This caution is particularly acute in the issue of Greenland.
+When U.S. President Trump once again raised the idea of controlling Greenland, directly linking it to countering the influence of China and Russia in the Arctic, Europe's response was one of vigilance and principle.
+Klinkbyer spoke bluntly in Washington: the future of Greenland is solely determined by Denmark and Greenland.
 Territorial sovereignty and integrity must be respected.
-These principles of international law apply to everyone—including the United States."
-During his concurrent visit to the U.S., German Foreign Minister Johann Waldpur conveyed a similar message to U.S. Secretary of State Rubio, reminding the United States of its shared responsibility as a NATO ally for freedom, self-determination, and security.
+These principles of international law apply to everyone—including the United States.
+During his visit to the U.S. around the same time, German Foreign Minister Johann Wadepool conveyed a similar message to U.S. Secretary of State Rubio, reminding the U.S. of its shared responsibility as a NATO ally for freedom, self-determination, and security.

 Europe's stance reveals the duality of its strategy: on one hand, in terms of economic security, it is acutely aware of the urgency to break China's monopoly, as the Greenland ice sheet is estimated to contain critical rare earth elements such as dysprosium and neodymium, sufficient to meet over a quarter of the world's future demand; on the other hand, in terms of geopolitics, it firmly upholds the rules-based international order and opposes any unilateral attempts to alter the territorial status quo.
 For Europe, supply chain security cannot come at the cost of undermining the international legal norms it relies on and the trust within its transatlantic alliance.